 Withdrawal forms are available from the Registrar's Office.
 Withdrawal is effective only upon completion of ASL's withdrawal form, approval of that form by the Dean or his or her designee, and payment of all tuition or fees owed to ASL.
-Any tuition paid by the student prior to withdrawal that exceeds the amount for which the student is responsible will be refunded by ASL to the student at the address provided to ASL by the student within three weeks of the date of withdrawal.
+ASL will refund any tuition paid by the student prior to withdrawal that exceeds the amount for which the student is responsible to the student at the address provided to ASL by the student within three weeks of the date of withdrawal.
 However, if ASL is obligated under the terms of a student's loan program to remit the excess tuition to a lender or other appropriate agency, ASL will do so.